nadishiro17/c4c-new/README.md

 ## Design Decisions
 - **Frontend:** Chose React for its component-based architecture and ease of use.
 - **Backend:** Used Express for its simplicity and flexibility in handling HTTP requests.
-- **Database:** SQLite was selected for its simplicity and ease of setup, making it ideal for development and small-scale applications.
+- **Database:** SQLite was selected as a database to store partners.
 - **Docker:** Added Docker support to ensure the application can run in a consistent environment, regardless of where it's deployed.

 ## Instructions to Start the Application